adrianleh/adrianleh.github.io/_pages/about.md

 Misc.
 Projects
 ======

 * I created a bunch of study guides during undergrad.
-So if you are a KIT computer science student please find them on my [GitHub here](https://github.com/adrianleh?tab=repositories&q=revision&type=public&language=&sort=)
+So if you are a KIT computer science student please find them on my [GitHub here](https://github.com/adrianleh?tab=repositories&q=revision&type=public&language=&sort=).
+Some of them are German

 * I [benchmarked](https://github.com/adrianleh/quantum-compiler-benchmark) a bunch of quantum compilers to see if juxtaposition with other compilers would improve performance